ILoveAndLikePizza/SunriseSiren3000/README.md

 ## Introduction
 The Sunrise Siren 3000 is the clock I have in front of my bed.
 Its job is to display time, temperature and humidity, but most importantly, wake me up whenever I have to wake up.
 I realize that you may not own a Sunrise Siren 3000 yourself, but I still like to make this project open-source :P
 This repository consists of two relevant parts of the clock:
 - the firmware of the clock, located in the `SunriseSirenFirmware` directory.
-It is flashed onto the ESP32 inside it by using the Arduino IDE;
+It is flashed onto the ESP32 inside it by using the [Arduino IDE](https://www.arduino.cc/en/software);
 - the control program, **Sunrise Siren Studio**, located in the `SunriseSirenStudio` directory.
-It is made with the Gimp ToolKit (GTK) in C, making it only available to Linux (and WSL2) users.
+It is made with the [Gimp ToolKit](https://gtk.org/) (GTK) in C, making it only available to Linux (and WSL2) users.
 The program has to be compiled from source.

 ## Firmware setup
 1. Navigate to the `SunriseSirenFirmware` directory.
 2. Copy `Authentication.h.example` to `Authentication.h` and change the values in that file to whatever you like.
+(Note that values over 32 characters are very difficult to enter into Sunrise Siren Studio.)
 3. Launch the Arduino IDE and load the `SunriseSirenFirmware.ino` sketch.
 > **Hint:** you can add the firmware sketch to your Arduino IDE sketchbook with a symlink:
 > ```bash